Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 Get Help.
 Get Better.
 Get Your Life Back.

-Searching for an Accredited Drug and Alcohol Rehab Centers in Near You?
+Searching for Accredited Drug and Alcohol Rehab Centers Near You?

 Even if you have failed previously and relapsed, or are in the middle of a difficult crisis, we stand ready to support you.
 Our trusted behavioral health specialists will not give up on you.
 When you feel ready or just want someone to speak to about therapy alternatives to change your life call us.
 Even if we cannot assist you, we will lead you to wherever you can get support.
 There is no obligation.
 Call our hotline today.

-Early Stages of Wet Brain
+Early Stages of Wet-Brain Symptoms

 Chronic alcohol consumption may cause thiamine deficiency due to impaired absorption of thiamine from the intestine, a possible genetic predisposition, inadequate diet, reduced storage of thiamine in the liver, and other nutritional deficiencies.

-Final Stages of Wet Brain
+Final Stages of Wet-Brain Symptoms

 Korsakoff syndrome is a neuropsychiatric disorder associated with memory disturbances in which there are significant deficits in anterograde and retrograde memory.
 Immediate memory is maintained, but short-term memory is diminished with intact sensorium.
 The disorder is associated with patients fabricating stories in the setting of clear consciousness.
-Confabulations can be spontaneous or provoked with provoked confabulation commonly seen in chronic Korsakoff syndrome and spontaneous confabulation is usually noted in the acute Wernicke state.
+Confabulations can be spontaneous or provoked, with provoked confabulation commonly seen in chronic Korsakoff syndrome, and spontaneous confabulation is usually noted in the acute Wernicke state.

 First-class Facilities & Amenities